rolandpeelen/melange-pancake/README.md

 };
 ```
 This is great.
 Because with some small helper functions, we can make these
-compose-able, and get really powerfull functionality.
+composeable, and get really powerful functionality.
 Unfortunately, this
 requires loads of boilerplate as we have to write one for each record entry.
 This is cumbersome and in one of the Tenzir Hackathons, we decided to build
 something that fixes it.
 Similar to [Lenses-PPX](https://github.com/Astrocoders/lenses-ppx)